 The Scope section should not include a detailed list of the documents reviewed for that inspection area.
 The attachment to the inspection report should include the list of documents reviewed.
 The last sentence of the Scope section should read, “The attachment to this inspection report lists the documents reviewed by the inspectors.”

 Observations and Findings.
 As used in this IMC, the term "observation" refers to a fact; or any detail noted during an inspection.
-Observations must be objective and will not consult, praise, or criticize a vendor.
+Observations must be objective and will not consult, praise, or criticize a vendor or applicant.
 The observations and findings should be consistent with the scope.
 For example, if the scope was to review corrective action records, the observations and findings should not discuss problems with receipt inspection records.

 The Observations and Findings section should not duplicate any portion of the Scope section.
-Therefore, when the inspection did not identify findings, the Observations and Findings section should state, “No findings of significance were identified.” ssues that are screened as minor violations/nonconformances and provide an explanation as to why the issue is being considered minorxamples for specific criteria listed Appendix E as guidance and reference the corrective action report (CAR) initiated by the applicant/vendor.
+Therefore, when the inspection did not identify findings, the Observations and Findings section should state, “No findings of significance were identified.”
+Issues that are screened as minor violations/nonconformances should be documented and provide an explanation as to why the issue is being considered minor.
+Minor vendor issues are documented because of the frequency that vendors are inspected by the NRC.
+Examples for specific criteria listed should be used following Appendix E as guidance and should reference the corrective action report (CAR) initiated by the applicant/vendor.

 The identified observations and findings will be described in a clear manner and be sufficiently detailed to describe what the inspectors found.
 The observations will describe the inspectors’ conclusions and not repeat the activities identified in the scope.
 “The inspectors reviewed …” is a Scope statement.
 “The inspectors noted (verified, identified, observed, etc.) …” is an observation.